kernelzeroday/VIBOT_multi-exchange_arbitrage/README.md

 order for same quantity on the higher priced exchanged.
 This is a form of inter-exchange arbitrage, utilizing a method that eliminates the need for transactions, allowing spreads to be quickly closed without waiting for transactions from one exchange to another.

+# NOTICE - 9/26/18:

+**This repository contains all of the most recent code.
+Please note that currently, the installation script requires that each server's contents are hosted on a seperate repository.
+TODO: Modify installation script to use one unified repository.
+Also note that the documentation needs to be updated at some point but still is very thorough and sufficient for the time being.**

 Vibot consists of multiple components working together via the message queue interface provided by mosquito.